denoland/manual/publishing.md

 https://deno.land/x/<module_name>@<tag_name>/<file_path>
 ```

 Module versions are persistent and immutable.
-It is thus not possible to editor
+It is thus not possible to edit or
-or delete a module (or version), to prevent breaking programs that rely on this
+delete a module (or version), to prevent breaking programs that rely on this
 module.
 Modules may be removed if there is a legal reason to do so (for example
 copyright infringement).